meilisearch/documentation/reference/api/settings.md

 # All settings

-`Settings` is a list of all the **customization** possible for an index.
+Index settings are represented as a [JSON object](https://www.w3schools.com/js/js_json_objects.asp) containing a field for each possible customization option.

-It is possible to update all the settings in one go or individually with the dedicated routes.
-Updates in the settings route are **partial**.
-This means that any parameters not provided in the body will be left unchanged.
+It is possible to modify all the settings at once using the [`update settings` endpoint](#update-settings), or individually using the dedicated routes.

 These are the reference pages for the dedicated routes: